Each chapter in this book about how to defend your faith begins with a reminder of the rules of engagement.

 - Acts 22:16

-Paul has both seen and heard the Lord Jesus and has even spoken to Him.
+In this passage we note that Paul has both seen and heard the Lord Jesus and has even spoken to Him.
 He is blinded by a miraculous light and then given his sight back by another miracle.
-He is taught the gospel and also given his future ministry to the Gentiles.
+He is taught the gospel and also given his future ministry as a minister to the Gentiles.
 At this point he believes the gospel and accepts that Jesus (who he formally persecuted) is truly the Messiah, the Savior.
 And yet with this belief and insight Ananias still says to him, "And now, why do you delay?
-Arise and be baptized."
+Arise and be baptized and wash away your sins.

-He believed, he accepted as true, but he was still unforgiven of his sins until he expressed his faith in the way that God requires it.
+He believed, he accepted as true, but he was still unforgiven of his sins until he expressed his faith in the way that God required it, through baptism.

 Peter says it this way: